 Before continuing education specialists arrived on the LMS scene, buyers in the CE realm had to settle for the best employee or academic learning system they could find.
 Not anymore.

 There’s no need to compromise.
-If you define your requirements carefully, I guarantee you can find a solution that will satisfy your particular needs.
+If you define your requirements carefully, I guarantee you can find a continuing education LMS that will satisfy your particular needs.
 But success depends on your willingness to do the research and document your requirements upfront (or let someone guide you through that process).